ABS-CBN Soundstage: Phase 1A

-The first stage is known as EL3, named after ABS-CBN's chairman emeritus, Eugenio "Gabby" Lopez III.
+The first stage is known as EL3 Stage, named after ABS-CBN's chairman emeritus, Eugenio "Gabby" Lopez III.
 The second stage is simply called Stage 2.
 It features a support building called Breezeway Production Building which contains dressing rooms, wardrobe, and storage areas.

-The two stages are currently being used by ABS-CBN Entertainment (Dreamscape Entertainment and Star Creatives) and ABS-CBN Films (Star Cinema and Black Sheep).
-The former produces serial content for linear television and on-demand streaming while the latter mainly produces feature films for theatrical releases, with the exception of titles released during the COVID-19 Pandemic.
+The two stages are currently being used by ABS-CBN Studios (Dreamscape Entertainment and Star Creatives) and ABS-CBN Films (Star Cinema and Black Sheep).
+The former produces serial content for linear television and on-demand streaming while the latter mainly produces feature films for theatrical releases, with the exception of titles released during the COVID-19 pandemic.

 Your Moment was the first program to utilize the soundstage, followed by Idol Philippines for which it was dubbed "Idol City."
-It was rumored that the soundstage will house the noontime variety show It's Showtime; however, this never came to fruition and by July 25, 2022, the new set of It's Showtime was revealed to still be at Studio 3 of the ABS-CBN Broadcast Center in Quezon City.
+It was rumored that the soundstage would house the noontime variety show It's Showtime; however, this never came to fruition and by July 25, 2022, the new set of It's Showtime was revealed to still be at Studio 3 of the ABS-CBN Broadcast Center in Quezon City.
 Other notable programs that were taped at the ABS-CBN Soundstage include Darna and the international prison drama, Sellblock.